 To protect yourself from the sun’s harmful rays, it’s best to avoid sun exposure as much as possible, especially during peak sun hours, which are usually between 10 am and 4 pm.
 If you are going to go out in the sun, use sunscreen and sun-protective clothing, such as coverups and hats.

 Tanning beds can be just as bad as the natural sun, and sometimes even worse.
 The UV radiation from a tanning bed is incredibly harmful, and even just a single session in a tanning bed significantly increases your risk of skin cancer.

 Oops: I Had A Little Too Much Fun In The Sun

-Identify the burn before it becomes severe.
-If you feel your skin itching, stinging, or turning even just a little bit pink, you’re on your way to a sunburn…and it will only get worse if you don’t react quickly.
-Get out of the sun immediately, and begin administering treatment as soon as possible.
+- Identify the burn as soon as it happens.
+If you’re outside and feel your skin itching, stinging, or turning pink, you’re well on your way to a sunburn.
+Get out of the sun immediately and administer treatment.

-Take ibuprofen or aspirin.
-These OTC remedies will help with the pain, and also have anti-inflammatory effects that will reduce the swelling.
+- Take ibuprofen or aspirin.
+These are over-the-counter medications that have anti-inflammatory effects.
+They can help with the pain and reduce swelling.

 But I Still Love The Look Of A Beautiful Tan!

 No need to worry.
 Nowadays, there are many options available to achieve a beautiful, natural-looking bronze glow that doesn’t damage your skin.
 Especially if you haven’t looked at the options in some time, you might be surprised at your opportunities.

 You can find tanning lotions, creams, sprays, and mousses in all price ranges.
 While the earlier versions tended to have an “orange” cast that clearly gave away the spray tan, manufacturers have improved considerably, and you may even be able to pick up a great product at the drugstore.